maticnetwork/whitepaper/README.md

   - ETH is 600~1000Txs/Block
   - If we permit 3000Txs/Block, this variable is gonna be predominant factor over other factors.
 But network layer censorship-resistance will be harmed like BCH-Tor problem.

-2. Number of Delegates
+2. Number of Block Producers
-  - If there are more Delegates, transaction fee allocation will be more.
+  - If there are more Block Producers, transaction fee allocation will be more.
-  - Delegates setting of 7 is cost efficient.
+  - Block Producers setting of 7 is cost efficient.
-  - If we increase the number of Delegates to say, 120, the transaction fee increases.
+  - If we increase the number of Block Producers to say, 120, the transaction fee increases.

 3. Number of Checkpoint stakers
   - If number of stakers is 10,000, then it will be expensive to structure rewards.